CitizenScienceCenter/csz-pybossa-database/README.md

 Please note: in case the database initialization process should be repeated the **pgdata** dir has to be deleted first.
 The [init-user-db.sh](initdb/init-user-db.sh) script is only executed if there exists no database already in pgdata!

 ## Add postgres database to pgAdmin
-After logging in with your credentials of the **.env** file, you can add your database to pgAdmin.
+After logging in with your credentials of the **pgadmin_pw.txt** file, you can open your database in pgAdmin, since it has been preconfigured by the [servers.json](config/servers.json).
+You just need to enter the password from **pybossa_pw.txt** when prompted
-1. Right-click "Servers" in the top-left corner and select "Create" -> "Server..."
-2. Name your connection
-3. Change to the "Connection" tab and add the connection details:
-- Hostname: "postgres" (this would normally be your IP address of the postgres database - however, docker can resolve this container ip by its name)
-- Port: "5432"
-- Maintenance Database: $POSTGRES_DB (see .env)
-- Username: $POSTGRES_USER (see .env)
-- Password: $POSTGRES_PW (see .env)

 ## Expected result